Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/WorkflowsParameterDefinitionResponse.md

 `func (o *WorkflowsParameterDefinitionResponse) UnsetToolTipContents()`

 UnsetToolTipContents ensures that no value is present for ToolTipContents, not even an explicit nil
+### GetQueryEndpoint

+`func (o *WorkflowsParameterDefinitionResponse) GetQueryEndpoint() string`

+GetQueryEndpoint returns the QueryEndpoint field if non-nil, zero value otherwise.

+### GetQueryEndpointOk

+`func (o *WorkflowsParameterDefinitionResponse) GetQueryEndpointOk() (*string, bool)`

+GetQueryEndpointOk returns a tuple with the QueryEndpoint field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetQueryEndpoint

+`func (o *WorkflowsParameterDefinitionResponse) SetQueryEndpoint(v string)`

+SetQueryEndpoint sets QueryEndpoint field to given value.

+### HasQueryEndpoint

+`func (o *WorkflowsParameterDefinitionResponse) HasQueryEndpoint() bool`

+HasQueryEndpoint returns a boolean if a field has been set.

+### SetQueryEndpointNil

+`func (o *WorkflowsParameterDefinitionResponse) SetQueryEndpointNil(b bool)`

+ SetQueryEndpointNil sets the value for QueryEndpoint to be an explicit nil

+### UnsetQueryEndpoint
+`func (o *WorkflowsParameterDefinitionResponse) UnsetQueryEndpoint()`

+UnsetQueryEndpoint ensures that no value is present for QueryEndpoint, not even an explicit nil
+### GetQueryFieldName

+`func (o *WorkflowsParameterDefinitionResponse) GetQueryFieldName() string`

+GetQueryFieldName returns the QueryFieldName field if non-nil, zero value otherwise.

+### GetQueryFieldNameOk

+`func (o *WorkflowsParameterDefinitionResponse) GetQueryFieldNameOk() (*string, bool)`

+GetQueryFieldNameOk returns a tuple with the QueryFieldName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetQueryFieldName

+`func (o *WorkflowsParameterDefinitionResponse) SetQueryFieldName(v string)`

+SetQueryFieldName sets QueryFieldName field to given value.

+### HasQueryFieldName

+`func (o *WorkflowsParameterDefinitionResponse) HasQueryFieldName() bool`

+HasQueryFieldName returns a boolean if a field has been set.

+### SetQueryFieldNameNil

+`func (o *WorkflowsParameterDefinitionResponse) SetQueryFieldNameNil(b bool)`

+ SetQueryFieldNameNil sets the value for QueryFieldName to be an explicit nil

+### UnsetQueryFieldName
+`func (o *WorkflowsParameterDefinitionResponse) UnsetQueryFieldName()`

+UnsetQueryFieldName ensures that no value is present for QueryFieldName, not even an explicit nil
+### GetQueryGroupBy

+`func (o *WorkflowsParameterDefinitionResponse) GetQueryGroupBy() string`

+GetQueryGroupBy returns the QueryGroupBy field if non-nil, zero value otherwise.

+### GetQueryGroupByOk

+`func (o *WorkflowsParameterDefinitionResponse) GetQueryGroupByOk() (*string, bool)`

+GetQueryGroupByOk returns a tuple with the QueryGroupBy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetQueryGroupBy

+`func (o *WorkflowsParameterDefinitionResponse) SetQueryGroupBy(v string)`

+SetQueryGroupBy sets QueryGroupBy field to given value.

+### HasQueryGroupBy

+`func (o *WorkflowsParameterDefinitionResponse) HasQueryGroupBy() bool`

+HasQueryGroupBy returns a boolean if a field has been set.

+### SetQueryGroupByNil

+`func (o *WorkflowsParameterDefinitionResponse) SetQueryGroupByNil(b bool)`

+ SetQueryGroupByNil sets the value for QueryGroupBy to be an explicit nil

+### UnsetQueryGroupBy
+`func (o *WorkflowsParameterDefinitionResponse) UnsetQueryGroupBy()`

+UnsetQueryGroupBy ensures that no value is present for QueryGroupBy, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)